elmomoilanen/Simple-neural-network/README.md

 Poetry is the recommended tool for installation.

-After cloning and navigating to the target folder, running the following command creates a virtual environment within this project directory and installs the default dependencies inside it
+After cloning and navigating to the target folder, running the following command creates a virtual environment within this project directory and installs the default dependencies

 ```bash
 poetry install
 ```

 The setup for the in-project virtual environment is controlled by *poetry.toml*.
-Default dependencies are not enough to run the unit tests as the pytest library is required for that and it is only included in the optional `dev` dependency group which can be installed by adding `--with dev` to the above installation command.
+In order to run e.g. unit tests, optional dependency group `dev` must be added to installation by appending `--with dev` to the above install command.

 For the plotting to work correctly it might be required to set the backend for Matplotlib.
 One way to do this is to set the MPLBACKEND environment variable (overrides any matplotlibrc configuration) for the current shell.